-To the contrary, an analysis conducted by the health care economics consulting firm Dobson | DaVanzo refutes their argument and presents new findings that reinforce the reasons why Congress acted.
+To the contrary, an analysis conducted by the health care economics consulting firm Dobson | DaVanzo refutes their argument and reinforces the reasons why Congress acted.

 What the Data Shows

 The Dobson | DaVanzo analysis compares the performance of non-physician owned full-service community hospitals with POHs identified on PHA's public-facing website.
 It provides a clear picture that the characteristics of these PHA hospitals virtually mirror the findings and data collected in the early-to-mid 2000s that drove Congress to enact the law prospectively banning self-referral to new facilities.
 Among those findings, POHs: